WPChill/modula-lite/readme.txt

 == 3rd party or external service disclaimer ==

+The plugin sends data (User action) to our website through an API Call (https://tracking.wp-modula.com/).

 The plugin connects to our website through an API call (https://wp-modula.com/wp-json/mt/v1/get-all-extensions) in order to request a list of available extensions.

+**Modula Gallery does not send any data without consent or user action to our website, nor do we collect sensitive information from the requests.**

-IT DOES NOT SEND ANY DATA NOR DO WE COLLECT INFORMATION FROM THE REQUEST Our privacy policy can be found at this URL https://wp-modula.com/privacy-policy/
+Our full privacy policy can be found [here](https://wp-modula.com/privacy-policy/).

 == Installation ==